Providing solid foundations for technology transfer and innovation

 - by helping to detect, evaluate and stimulate the innovative potential of teams' and laboratories' projects, and then supporting them in the development and transfer of innovations and breakthrough technologies.

-The importance of the INP's relations with companies and the socio-economic sphere is reflected by the existence of:
+The importance of CNRS Physics' relations with companies and the socio-economic sphere is reflected by the existence of: